egzakutacno/deeep-myria/README.md

 ## Features

-- Ubuntu 22.04 base image
+- Ubuntu 20.04 base image with systemd support
-- Systemd support for service management
-- Automatic Myria installation on first startup
+- Pre-installed Myria node software
 - Optimized for container deployment
-- Non-root user support for enhanced security

-**Note**: Myria is installed automatically when the container starts with systemd as PID 1, as required by the Myria installation script.
+- Compatible with Ubuntu 20.04 and 22.04 hosts
+- Based on proven working setup from omnia repository

+**Note**: Uses the same approach as the working omnia setup - installs Myria during Docker build using the eniocarboni/docker-ubuntu-systemd:focal base image.

 ## Building the Container